If you are interested in coming out weekly or monthly on a regular basis, consider helping us as a docent.

 - Docent orientation classes tend to fill up a month or so before the scheduled dates; please apply early!

-To apply to become a docent, please complete individual the volunteer application, and email the completed application to the HR & Volunteer Generalist Desirae Gibson.
+If you are interested, please complete the “Individual Volunteer Application” on the volunteer page and indicate you are interested in more information about becoming a Docent.
 Once we receive it, we will be in touch to help answer any questions and to set up a phone interview.

 To apply for this job email your details to firstname.lastname@example.org